fredforrest/fredforrest/README.md

 - 👋 Hi, I’m @fredforrest
 - 👀 I’m interested in software development, health tech, app development and IT security.
-- 🌱 I’m currently learning computer science as an AP graduate & very much seeking an internship for my 5th semester, after the summer!
+- 🌱 I’m currently learning computer science as an AP graduate & very much seeking an internship for my 5th semester, after this summer!
 - 💞️ I’m looking to collaborate on pretty much everything!
 Currently rooted in .Net, but also diving into React Native as part of my 4th semester.
 I am open to learn what i can get my hands on.
 - 📫 How to reach me at www.linkedin.com/in/fredforrest